Wrestling with Social and Behavioral Genomics: Risks, Potential Benefits, and Ethical Responsibility

 The purpose of this three-year project is to facilitate a frank and rigorous conversation among diverse experts who are hopeful about the benefits of this research and those who have concerns about it.
 Even if this working group cannot reach consensus regarding whether and why various forms of such research are or are not ethically acceptable, it will develop advice for a range of stakeholders about how to conduct the research and disseminate its results in ways that minimize its harms, and maximize its benefits.

-Members of the project working group: Daniel Benjamin, Shawneequa Callier, Nathaniel Comfort, Dalton Conley, Jeremy Freese, Nanibaa’ Garrison, Bridget Goosby, Evelynn Hammonds, Paige Harden, Sandra Soo-Jin Lee, Alicia Martin, Benjamin Neale, Rohan Palmer, James Tabery, Eric Turkheimer, and Patrick Turley.
+Additional members of the project working group: Daniel Benjamin, Shawneequa Callier, Nathaniel Comfort, Dalton Conley, Jeremy Freese, Nanibaa’ Garrison, Bridget Goosby, Evelynn Hammonds, Paige Harden, Alicia Martin, Benjamin Neale, Rohan Palmer, James Tabery, Eric Turkheimer, and Patrick Turley.